securycore/Anti-Logger/README.md

 # Anti-Logger
-In efforts to stop cookie loggers (mainly ROBLOX).
+In efforts to stop malware to a point.

 ## Request